 Tips for renting privately

-- Is the landlord or letting agent accredited by the Midland Landlord Accreditation Scheme, or a member of a professional body (such as ARLA, ARMA NAEA)?
+- Is the landlord or letting agent accredited by the Midland Landlord Accreditation Scheme, or a member of a professional body

 - Most rentals are on an ‘assured shorthold tenancy’ basis, usually six monthly.
 This means that after this time, the landlord can either renew or end the tenancy.